 REAP was established as a part of the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005.
 It is a Department of Defense education benefit program designed to provide educational assistance to members of the Reserve components called or ordered to active duty in response to a war or national emergency (contingency operation) as declared by the President or Congress.
-This program makes certain reservists who were activated for at least 90 days after September 11, 2001 either eligible for education eligible for increased benefits.
-Learn more at the VA website https://vareap.vba.va.gov/vareap_www/dmdc_default.asp.
+This program makes certain reservists who were activated for at least 90 days after September 11, 2001 either eligible for education increased website benefits or eligible for benefits.
+Learn more at the VA at: https://vareap.vba.va.gov/vareap www/dmdc default.asp.